12 Step Sponsorship: Do you need a recovery sponsor?

 Benefits of getting a sponsor

-12 step sponsorship in recovery is important no matter what stage of recovery you are in or how old you were when you came into recovery.
+12 step sponsorship in recovery is important whether you're new in the program or you've got over a year of sobriety.
 Those who have lasting recovery have strong ties with their sobriety sponsor.
 But what does the sponsorship provide?

 A 12 step program sponsor provides a sense of community and belonging to someone who is working to overcome their problems with substances.
 They are often the first person that an individual can turn to when they are feeling isolated or alone.
 They are a tangible reminder that recovery is not a solitary journey, but rather a shared experience.